HelenDrug/100-days-of-code/log.md

 ### Day 36-37: April 4-5, 2020
 ##### Frontend Mentor challenge
 **Today's Progress**: Weekends without javaScript :) I spent them coding #Frontend mentor challenge - Cooming Soon page.
 I did desktop version so far, mobile version on the way.

+### Day 38: April 6, 2020
+##### JavaScript, React
+**Today's Progress**: Today I went through debugging part of JavaScript tutorial and started Basic Data Structure - and first was good old array :) As for React, iI digged deeper into Lists and how to make them flexible with index (if you want to delete item) and key property while rendering list.
+Next is to finish an assigment.

+### Day 39: April 7, 2020
+##### JavaScript
+**Today's Progress**: Today I went through Array data structure JavaScript tutorial and refreshed some methods which mutate array - shift, unshift, pop, push.
+Did a quick easy webpage to store the knowledge about Data Structures.
+To be continued...